-If you’re serious about starting up a blog, getting your own domain name to match the name of your blog is the way to go.
-This means that instead of your website address being something like myawesomeblog.blogspot.com, it could simply be myawesomeblog.com.
+If you’re serious about starting up a blog, registering your own domain name to match the name of your blog is the way to go.
+This means that instead of your website address being something like “myawesomeblog.blogspot.com”, it could simply be myawesomeblog.com.

 If you chose to go with Blogger, you can read my step-by-step tutorial for registering and setting up a custom domain name on your Blogger account right here.

-If you chose to go with WordPress, you will set up your domain name when you set up the rest of your blog, as shown below.
+If you chose to go with WordPress (which I highly recommend), you will set up your domain name when you set up the rest of your blog, as shown below.

 Set up hosting and install WordPress * (WordPress only)

-The self-hosted version of WordPress means what you will need your own hosting account.
+The self-hosted version of WordPress means what you will need your own web hosting account.
+What is a hosting account?
 A hosting account is your own reserved space on the web that houses your website and all of its files.
 Think of it like your computer’s hard drive where you store all of your files and photos, except it’s an online space entirely dedicated to your website.